• Skip to primary navigation

 Tofu Pad Thai

 Tofu Pad Thai is my ultimate comfort food.
 Noodles and crispy tofu and lots and lots of cilantro.
 Cilantro is also my comfort food.
 There is never enough.
-I know there’s lots of haters out there, but you may have a legit excuse.
+I know there are lots of haters out there, but you may have a legit excuse.
 Genes.
 If cilantro tastes like soap to you, you may carry a gene that makes it taste that way.
-It’s not your fault, but still…tough lot in life there.
+It's not your fault, but still... a tough lot in life there.
 Sorry about that.

 But there is one problem with Tofu Pad Thai night at our house.
 My kids.
 Not surprisingly, they hate it (because they claim to hate vegetables and pretty much everything else I cook).
 Dinner time has been a struggle for our family.
 It has brought me close to tears many nights for fear that my children will become malnutritioned and whither away before my eyes.